karelia/ConnectionKit/README.md

 Requires OS X v10.6+

 Relies upon CURLHandle and DAVKit.
 They are provided as submodules and may have their own dependencies in turn.
-Out of the box, provided you check out all submodules, `CURLHandle.framework` should be able to nicely build, self-containing all its dependencies.
+Out of the box, provided you initialise all submodules, `CURLHandle.framework` should be able to nicely build, self-containing all its dependencies.

 License
 =======